14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 I’ve explored Son Tra Mountain and interacted with the resident wild monkeys — we used to feed them graham crackers.
 I’ve driven over to the Hai Van Pass dozens of times.
 I also love riding my scooter down to Hoi An for coffee, lunch, or just to explore.
 It’s a great day trip from Da Nang.

 If you’re planning a trip to Da Nang, you’ll need to know the best time to visit and how to get around.
 If Da Nang is part of your central Vietnam itinerary, see things to do in Hoi An and Hue here.
-If you have any questions, join my free Da Nang, Hoi An, and Hue travel planning group.
+If you have any questions, join my free Da Nang, Hoi An, and Hue travel planning group, where I’ll personally answer them.

 A lot of first-time visitors to Da Nang ask me whether it’s better to stay in the city or near the beach.
-There are pros and cons to each, and I’ve written a separate guide to where to stay in Da Nang, in which I cover the different city and beachside areas.
+There are pros and cons to each, and I’ve written a separate guide to where to stay in Da Nang, which details the different city and beachside areas.

 I’ve also got guides to the best hotels and beach resorts in Da Nang.
-Here are my reviews of the Sala Danang Beach Hotel, the Risemount Premier, and the budget Fivitel Danang Hotel.
+Here are my reviews of the Sala Danang Beach Hotel, the Risemount Premier, and the budget Fivitel Danang Hotel, which has great value.

 Two specialty coffees from NAM House Cafe in Da Nang, Vietnam.

-Vietnam is the second-largest coffee producer in the world, and experiencing the coffee culture is an obligatory activity for any first-time visitor.
-So, I hope you like coffee (but they do teas really well, too).
+Vietnam is the second-largest coffee producer in the world, and experiencing the coffee culture here is an obligatory activity for any first-time visitor.
+So, I hope you like coffee, sitting in small street-side chairs, and people-watching.

 I’ve discovered and had coffee at tons of great places in Da Nang.
-If you’re staying in the My An area (on the An Thuong streets near My Khe Beach), most of these coffee shops are geared towards tourists.
-There is good quality, but they sometimes lack the artisanal flair.
+If you’re staying in the My An area (on the An Thuong streets near My Khe Beach), there are tons of coffee spots (but they’ll likely be full of tourists).
+If you prefer quieter coffee shops, you’ll need to head outside the My An area, preferably into the city.

-There are a few chain coffee shops that are good for a quick Americano, black coffee, or something straightforward.
-I wouldn’t go to these shops for specialty coffee, like egg, coconut, peanut, or salted coffee.
-But the chain shops tend to have more comfortable seating arrangements.
+There are chain coffee shops that are good for a quick Americano, black coffee, or something straightforward.
+I wouldn’t go to these shops for any specialty coffee, like egg, coconut, peanut, or salted coffee.
+But the chain shops tend to have more comfortable seating, especially if you’re looking to work on your laptop.
+Highlands Coffee is a popular one.
+Phuc Long Coffee & Tea is another.

 Visit Lady Buddha and Linh Ung Pagoda